 Account health analysis allows you to measure feature adoption and engagement per account, which refers to a collection of users.
-Understanding product usage at the account level is critical for companies whose customers are businesses themselves – it enables you to understand what key value-driving actions are taken regularly, identify accounts that are at risk for churn due to inactivity, and prioritize investment in underused features.
+Understanding product usage at the account level is critical for companies whose customers are businesses themselves.
+It enables you to understand which value-driving actions are taken regularly, identify accounts that are at risk for churn due to inactivity, and prioritize investment in underused features.

 There are two ways to get your account data into Heap: